Competition: Neubau eines Wohnquartiers in München-Neuperlach

 New Residential Quarter in Munich-Neuperlach

 A permeable perimeter block structure forms the fundamental urban framework.
-The degree of openness and fragmentation, together with a differentiated height strategy, allows the design to respond appropriately to the heterogeneous surroundings.
+The degree of openness and fragmentation, combined with a differentiated height strategy, allows the design to respond appropriately to the heterogeneous surroundings.

-Towards adjacent noise-generating uses, the blocks form a more closed edge.
-In contrast, they open up towards the central shared public space—the Quartiersgasse—and towards the existing fine-grained residential fabric in the north, integrating seamlessly into the spatial context.
+Towards adjacent noise-generating uses, the blocks form a more closed edge, while opening towards the central shared public space, the Quartiersgasse, and the existing fine-grained residential fabric in the north, integrating seamlessly into the spatial context.

-This permeable block structure enables a clear zoning of the neighborhood into legible public and private outdoor spaces: from private and semi-private green courtyards directly assigned to residential units, to the Quartiersgasse as the central public spine, and further to the large neighborhood square with a community hub, located along the tree-lined embankment in the north.
+This permeable structure creates a clear hierarchy of public and private outdoor spaces, ranging from private and semi-private green courtyards directly associated with residential units, to the Quartiersgasse as the central public spine, and further to the neighborhood square with a community hub located along the tree-lined embankment in the north.

-At the same time, the openness of the block edges allows for the integration of diverse building typologies within a coherent urban structure.
-A variety of housing types—primarily apartment buildings, but also townhouses, penthouses, and maisonette units—create a rich mix of dwelling sizes and forms, including both rental and owner-occupied housing.
+At the same time, the open block edges accommodate a variety of building typologies within a coherent urban framework.
+Apartment buildings, townhouses, penthouses, and maisonette units provide a diverse mix of dwelling sizes and forms, including both rental and owner-occupied housing.

-Along the block edges, active ground-floor uses such as retail, small offices, and social or individual functions animate the adjacent urban spaces.
-The concept thus establishes the typological foundation for a dense, inner-city mixed-use district, supporting the coexistence of living, working, and leisure.
+Active ground-floor uses such as retail, small offices, and social facilities activate the surrounding public realm and contribute to a vibrant urban environment.
+The concept establishes the typological foundation for a dense mixed-use district that supports the integration of living, working, and leisure.